Pre-stage One Exploration

 There is a lot of information available explaining the adoption process and talking about what it is like to be an adoptive parent.
 Read our explanation of the adoption process, along with first-hand accounts from people who have become parents through adoption.
 We have also compiled a handy guide to adopting Becoming an adopter: Step by step.
 If you’re looking for books on adoption, take a look at our list of recommended publications.

-Take a look at our interactive guide to help you understand if you meet the initial criteria.
-We have also developed some elearning modules – First Steps to give you a deeper understanding of the rewards and challenges of adoptive parenting.
+Take a look at our interactive eligibility guide to help you understand if you meet the initial criteria.
+Our elearning modules, First Steps, give you a deeper understanding of the rewards and challenges of adoptive parenting.

 Contact adoption agencies

 Even if you are not at all sure you are ready to apply to be an adoptive parent you should think about contacting an adoption agency or two (or even three or four).
 Adoption agencies hold information events explaining adoption in detail and they also give you opportunities to meet with adoptive parents.